-

 View the detailed consumption trends at country level (graphs, tables, analysis) in the Hungary energy report

-The share of electricity consumed in industry has increased from 25% in 2007 to 43% (2020).
-Households and services account for almost half of electricity consumption, with 29% and 20%, respectively.
+The share of electricity consumed in industry has increased from 25% in 2007 to 43% (2023).
+Households and services account for 29% and 20%, respectively, of the electricity consumption.

 Graph: ELECTRICITY CONSUMPTION (TWh)